Discover how you can become a safe and confident driver in record time. We focus on teaching defensive driving strategies.

 We know things come up and you may need to cancel or reschedule your driving lesson.
 That is why we allow you to cancel or reschedule online.
-However, our booking system is setup in such a way to block repeat cancellation or rescheduling.
+However, our booking system is set up in such a way to block repeat cancellations or rescheduling.
 When a student cancels near an appointment date, it not only wastes our time because another student could have used that time slot but it also affects our revenue.
 We try to be fair with our students and all we ask for in return is for you to respect our time and business.
 Please only book a lesson if you are committed to taking that lesson.

 Patient and Caring Driving Instructors